Shared ownership housing schemes explained

 Who can apply for Shared Ownership?

-If you have a long-term disability and cannot find a suitable home that meets your needs, you can get help with the ‘Home Ownership for People with long-term Disabilities (HOLD)’ scheme.
+If you have a long-term disability and cannot find a suitable home for your needs, you can get help with the ‘Home Ownership for People with long-term Disabilities (HOLD)’ scheme.

 You can get more information on these two schemes from your local Help to Buy agent.